Building a RISC-V simulator in Rust - Part 1

 number of times a particular instruction is used.

-function takes an encoded instruction and an
+A process_instruction function takes an encoded instruction and an

-and calls the appropriate process_X
+InstructionProcessor and calls the appropriate process_X function.
+This is

-where we implemented our big match
+where we implemented our big match statement like our pseudo-C example above.

 As RISC-V decoding isn’t as simple as masking out a single set of bits to